 Successful cold calls are almost twice as long as unsuccessful cold calls.

 Rule number one: buy as much time as you possibly can.
-Sales prospecting isn’t just about getting your buyer’s attention.
+Prospecting isn’t just about getting your buyer’s attention.
 It’s about holding it.

 The longer the call, the greater your odds of getting the meeting.